BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/8_2_Building_the_Structure_of_P2SH.md

 ### Create the Hex Code

-Creating the hexcode that is necessary to serialize a script is both a simple translation and something that's complex enough that it goes beyond any shell script that you're likely to write.
+Creating the hexcode that is necessary to serialize a script is both a simple translation and something that is complex enough that it goes beyond any shell script that you're likely to write.
 This step is one of the main reasons that you need an API to create P2SH transactions.

-You create hexcode by stepping through your locking script and turning each element into one-byte command, possibly followed by additional data, per the guide at the [Bitcoin Wiki Script page](https://en.bitcoin.it/wiki/Script):
+You create hexcode by stepping through your locking script and turning each element into one-byte hex command, possibly followed by additional data, per the guide at the [Bitcoin Wiki Script page](https://en.bitcoin.it/wiki/Script):

+* Operators are translated to the matching byte for that opcode
-* The constants 1-16 are translated to 0x51 to 0x61 (OP_1 to OP_16)
+* The constants 1-16 are translated to opcodes 0x51 to 0x61 (OP_1 to OP_16)
-* The constant -1 is translate to 0x4f (OP_1NEGATE)
+* The constant -1 is translate to opcode 0x4f (OP_1NEGATE)
-* Other constants are preceded by 0x01 to 0x4e (OP_PUSHDATA, with the number specifying how many bytes to push)
+* Other constants are preceded by opcodes 0x01 to 0x4e (OP_PUSHDATA, with the number specifying how many bytes to push)
    * Integers are translated into hex using little-endian signed-magnitude notation
-* Operators are translated to the matching byte for that opcode

 ### Translate Integers